 The second factor was strong, swirling polar winds that isolate the Arctic.
 In the winter of 2010-11, this “polar vortex” was stronger than normal and persisted from December through March.
 The winds prevented Arctic air from mixing with the rest of the atmosphere, so chlorine monoxide built up in the region.
 Both the cold conditions and the winds persisted until sunlight returned to the Arctic in March, catalyzing the ozone-destroying reactions.

 The difference between 2011 and other winters, which have also been extremely cold, is that temperatures were low enough to produce ozone-destroying forms of chlorine for a long time, says Manney.
 While it’s not clear why cold temperatures lasted so long in 2011, the fact that they did has some implications for the formation of an Arctic ozone hole in the future.
 If stratospheric temperatures drop as a result of climate change, Arctic ozone holes may happen more frequently.
 On the other hand, the study authors note, if the Montreal Protocol hadn’t limited the concentration of ozone-depleting gases in the atmosphere, then an Arctic ozone hole would form regularly, even in relatively warm winters.

 NASA image by Eric Nash and Robert Simmon with data from the Aura Microwave Limb Sounder team.
 Caption by Holli Riebeek.

-An unusually long period of cold temperatures and strong isolating winds allowed the first Arctic ozone hole to form in the spring of 2011.
+An unusually long period of cold temperatures and strong winds allowed an Arctic ozone hole to form in March 2011.